xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

 <pre>
-HOWTO create a new development workspace
+HOWTO Create a New Development Workspace
 ----------------------------------------
 Note: Prior to using this checklist you should already have an account
       on github.
 If you do not, then see: